JejuSoul/OBD-PIDs-for-HKMC-EVs/Ioniq EV/README.md

 ## How to use:

 These codes are primarily for use with Torque Pro which runs on Android phones and tablets.
 The preferred method of inputting them to the phone is via the plugin, HKMC-EV-Torque-Plugin.
 Or this can be done manually.
-[Setting up Torque to show BMS data on the Ioniq EV](http://myioniq.com/forum/viewtopic.php?f=11&t=133)
+[Setting up Torque to show OBD data on the Ioniq EV](https://jejusoul.github.io/OBD-PIDs-for-HKMC-EVs/)

 ## List of files: